OlivierLD/raspberry-coffee/GPS.sun.servo/README.md

  --heading:14 --tilt:15
 ```

 The variables `heading.servo.sign` and `tilt.servo.sign` can be set to `-1`, to invert the way the servos turn.
-This depends on the physical construction of your device.
+This depends on the physical construction of your device, namely,
+is the tilt servo pointing left or right, is the heading servo pointing up or down?

+Also depending on the construction of the device, maybe a 90 degrees tilt will not be possible, maybe the panel cannot be tilted more than - say - 75 degrees.
+In this case, use the `-Dtilt.limit` system variable.
+If you set it to `15` for example, that would mean that even if the _Sun's altitude_ is below 15 degrees, the panel
+will not be tilted further down.

 First, the program sets the `heading` servo to zero, and asks you to point it South.